SiamakAB/immersive-digital-twin-lab/docs/data-requirements.md

-# Data Requirements for Immersive XR / VR Demonstrations
+# Data Requirements for Immersive XR Demonstrations

-> This document outlines the preferred data types and formats for use in the **Immersive Digital Twin Lab** at the University of Oulu.
-> These datasets will enable accurate 3D modeling, VR demonstrations, and interactive exploration of supersites and use cases within the DIWA XR environment.
-> This page is a draft and subject to updates.
-Feedback is welcome.
+*This document outlines the preferred data types and formats for use in the **Immersive Digital Twin Lab** at the University of Oulu.
+These datasets will enable accurate 3D modeling, VR demonstrations, and interactive exploration of supersites and use cases within the DIWA XR environment.
+This page is a draft and subject to updates.
+Feedback is welcome.*

 ---